Integration of money laundering in Art and NFT Markets

 Have you ever considered how artwork and digital assets provide platforms for money laundering?

-The famous case of the Brazilian financier Edemar Cid Ferreira explained how over $30 million was laundered using art.
+The famous case of the Brazilian financier Edemar Cid Ferreira explained how over $30 million was laundered using money art.
 Authorities arrested him and discovered a hidden treasure of paintings and masterpieces by Picasso and Monet to conceal his dirty money.

 Buying and selling artwork to mask the source of illicit funds and integrate dirty money into a clean financial system is a popular method for money laundering.
 In 2021, wholesalers and auction organizations earned around 65.1 billion USD through artwork and historic item sales.